Wealthy Affiliate Review: WA Proof of Success… or Failure? Part 3

 For reference, here are the key charts:

-Clearly, choosing Solo Build It! means that your chances of building a successful site that drives serious traffic are significantly higher than if you use Wix, GoDaddy or Wealthy Affiliate.
+Clearly, choosing Solo Build It! means that your chances of building a successful site that drives serious traffic are significantly higher than if you use Wix, GoDaddy, Wealthy Affiliate, WordPress or Squarespace.